cwj0321/WheellightPOV/README.md

 # WheellightPOV
-Wheellight utilizing afterimage effect with Arduino and Neo-pixels
+Wheellight utilizing persistence of vision effect with Arduino and Neo-pixels